Angels (Robbie Williams song)

-"Angels" is a song by the English singer-songwriter Robbie Williams.
-It was included on Williams's debut solo album, Life thru a Lens (1997), and released as a single on 1 December 1997.
-"Angels" was written by Williams and Guy Chambers, based on an earlier song written by Ray Heffernan.
+"Angels" is a song by the English singer Robbie Williams.
+It was included on Williams's debut solo album, Life thru a Lens (1997), and released as a single on 1 December 1997 by Chrysalis.
+It was produced by Guy Chambers and Steve Power.

-Williams said he wrote "Angels" with Chambers about his aunt and uncle.
-Heffernan asserts that he wrote the first version in 1996, after his partner had a miscarriage, and finished it with Williams after meeting him by chance in Dublin.
-Williams confirmed that he had recorded a demo with Heffernan but said he rewrote the song significantly with Chambers.
-To avoid a lawsuit, Williams bought the rights to the song from Heffernan before it was released.
+The Irish singer-songwriter Ray Heffernan asserts that he wrote the first version of "Angels" in 1996 and finished it with Williams.
+Williams confirmed that he recorded a demo with Heffernan but said he rewrote it significantly with Chambers.
+To avoid a lawsuit, Williams bought the song rights from Heffernan before it was released.
+He has never confirmed that Heffernan wrote it.

-"Angels" is Williams's best-selling single, and the 34th-bestselling UK single of the 1990s.
-It was voted the best song of the previous 25 years at the 2005 Brit Awards, and in 2005 Britons voted "Angels" the song they most wanted played at their funeral.
-It has been covered by artists including Jessica Simpson, David Archuleta, Beverley Knight, All Angels, Declan Galbraith and Josh Groban.
-It was recorded in Spanish (as "Ángel") by the Mexican singers Yuridia and Marco Moré, and in Italian (as "Un Angelo") by Patrizio Buanne.
+"Angels" reached number four on the UK singles chart and number 53 on the US Billboard Hot 100 chart.
+As of 2014, it had sold more than 1.16 million copies in the UK.
+It won the 1999 Ivor Novello Award for Best Song Musically and Lyrically and was voted the best song of the previous 25 years at the 2005 Brit Awards.
+In 2005, Britons voted it the song they most wanted played at their funeral.

+"Angels" has been covered by artists including Jessica Simpson, David Archuleta, Beverley Knight, All Angels, Declan Galbraith and Josh Groban.
+It was recorded in Spanish (as "Ángel") by the Mexican singers Yuridia and Marco Moré, in Italian (as "Un Angelo") by Patrizio Buanne and in Brazilian Portuguese (as "Um Anjo") by KLB.
 Williams also recorded a Spanish version.